-Set Format to Long (more rows) or Wide (more columns) depending on how you want to treat arrays/repeat values in JSON or XML.
+For JSON or XML set Format to Long (more rows) or Wide (more columns) depending on how you want to treat arrays/repeat values.
+See JSON or XML for more details.

 Check trim whitespace to trim any whitespace (e.g. tabs or spaces) off the start or end of data values.